soilqualitylab/PARA/src/1.Projects/07ServiceSponsorship/64DesigningForPeerSupport.md

 ---
-title: Residential Utilidor Design
+title: Designing for Peer Support
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# Residential Utilidor Design
+# Designing for Peer Support

-This sprint researches the engineering, "substantial upfront investment" 13, and legal "feasibility" 61 of a human-accessible "utility corridor" 13 for a single-family residence.
-This is the core 'Foundational Platform' (Strategy \#10), which "significantly reduces the need for future excavations".13 This research "front-loads" the effort (Strategy \#10), programming a 35-year mindset of proactive maintenance and easy refactoring, as all utility work becomes a "light" task.
-This is the physical "chassis" for the 10,000-day project.
+This is the "Service" (user query) sprint.
+It involves researching the spatial needs of "peer support services" 104 and "support groups".103 This is not "clinical" 104 design.
+It is about "designing... peer recovery support" 102 spaces that are safe, non-hierarchical, "community asset[s]" 102, and "foster... mutually beneficial relationships".102 This "programs" the 'Dojo' 37 as a "community space".46

 ## Daily Tasks